 First, let’s look at the similarities between the BARBRI Extended U.S. Bar Prep (over 6 or 10-months) and the traditional BARBRI Bar Review course (over 8-10 weeks).
 They both have some powerful, common features and experiences, including:

 - ISAAC, your Intuitive Study Assistant and Coach.
-ISAAC is the engine that runs the BARBRI Extended U.S. Bar Prep and the BARBRI Bar Review course.
+ISAAC is the proprietary engine that runs the BARBRI Extended U.S. Bar Prep and the BARBRI Bar Review course.
 Everything ISAAC assigns is statistically correlated to passing your bar exam.
 ISAAC first focuses your study on what’s most likely to be tested on your exam.
 As you progress, ISAAC recalibrates your PSP as it learns from you and increases your chances of passing with every minute you invest.

 - Substantive law lectures taught by top U.S. law professors.
 BARBRI professors are experts at breaking down the law and the lectures are 100% examination-driven and focused on what you need to know in each subject to pass your exam.